ShirenY/StupidWebReader/README.md

 * You can download the HTML to your local and open it with browser.

 **Beware**:
 The code is really stupid.
 It's meanly written by ChatGPT, with some manually bug fixes from me.
-It's ugly(UI and code wise), but works for me.
+It's ugly(Both UI and Code), but works for me.

 PR is welcome, it's hard to make it more stupid.